 Before we get started, I will mention that we have already written a hugely comprehensive guide for what to consider when buying a hybrid camper.
 You can read it here – Hybrid Camper.

-Hybrid campers are generally considered to be a cross between a camper trailer and a caravan.
+Hybrid campers (or caravans, whatever you want to call them) are generally considered to be a cross between a camper trailer and a caravan.
 The size is the most obvious give away, with most under the 6 – 7 metre length in total, including the drawbar.

 Most hybrids pop up, or out in one way or another.
 A lot are basically pop top caravans, but some have beds that slide or pop out, along with other areas of the trailer.
 This allows them to be compact when travelling, but have more room when setup.